sklad-dev/Sklad/README.md

 </p>

 # Sklad
-Sklad is an experimental project to build a novel HTAP data store.
+Sklad is an experimental project aiming to create a new kind of HTAP (Hybrid Transactional/Analytical Processing) data store.
+In the first stage, Sklad focuses on a simple, high-performance key-value store.

 ## 👷‍♀️ Building Sklad
 Building Sklad is very straightforward.
 Install Zig toolchain and run